kstarkiller/enhanced_OCR/README.md

 ## Description

 This project is about enhancing Optical Character Recognition (OCR) using machine learning.
-The main script is `webcam_recognition.ipynb` which uses a trained model to predict digits from photos taken from the website specially built for this project.
+The main script is `website_recognition.ipynb` which uses a trained model to predict digits from photos taken and drawings both from the website specially built for this project.

 ## Usage
 ### Create a conda environnement